jbroadway/docs/docs/2022.1/studio/references/characters/full-body-tracking.md

 # Full-body tracking

---- Platform: Oculus ---

-> Note: Full-body tracking is only supported on the HTC Vive at this time.
+> Note: Full-body tracking is only supported on SteamVR in combination with HTC Vive or Valve Index base stations at this time.

---- Platform: SteamVR ---

---- /Platform ---

-To track your full body, Flipside supports HTC's [Vive Trackers](https://www.vive.com/us/vive-tracker).
+To track your full body, Flipside Studio supports HTC's [Vive Trackers](https://www.vive.com/us/vive-tracker) or compatible trackers.
 These are used to provide additional tracking points for your feet and hips.

 The following configurations are supported: